-Be committed to teaching all levels of Spanish language learners, differentiating as needed to ensure student success
+Be committed to teaching all levels of learners, differentiating to adapt the curriculum as needed to ensure student success

-Demonstrate passion as an educator, possess a comprehensive knowledge of child development, and employ a variety of teaching strategies and resources
+Demonstrate enthusiasm as an educator and employ a variety of teaching strategies and resources

-Understand the fundamental developmental stages in the social, emotional, and academic lives of middle school students
+Understand the fundamental developmental stages in the social, emotional, and academic lives of lower school students

 Use technology to enhance learning and communicate effectively